Day room (hotel): Contemporary day rooms

 Modern hotels fill daytime occupancy by offering day rooms.
 Day rooms are booked in a block of hours typically between 8 am and 5 pm, before the typical night shift.
 For example, the Four Points, a Sheraton hotel in Los Angeles, began offering day rooms.
 Also, the Rodeway Inn and Suites near Port Everglades in Fort Lauderdale, Florida offers day rooms.

 Technology

 There is a technology movement surrounding travel and time-saving that implements daytime hotel use.
 Several companies offer mobile applications that divide the time by hours or day use for travel purposes.
 In San Francisco, a company has created a mobile application that divides time in a hotel by the minute.
 In the Netherlands, the initiative VoorDeThuiswerkers was set up during the lockdown to help home workers and hotels through the corona crisis.
+Apart from the western world, in Asia (Hong Kong, Singapore and Malaysia) there's also number of similar platforms arising to cope with the hourly demand for business traveller such as Flow and Stayr.

 Hotels converted their rooms into workplace for a day, because of the COVID-19 pandemic, many rooms were empty.

 As of 2016, new businesses are built around the concept of helping travelers find day rooms.
 The IT movement in this direction typically list hotels and motels that offer day room services and provide booking information for those facilities before evening bookings.